RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - It is not hearsay and is admissible when it is proposed to establish by the evidence, not the truth of the statement, but the fact that it was made.
         - The fact that the statement was made, quite apart from its truth, is frequently relevant ...
     - The Hearsay Rule is set out in s59 EA and similar to the other Exclusionary rules in the Act, it provides a prohibition on the use of the material.
-      - Several exceptions to the Hearsay Rule are provided for in Part 3.2 of the Act which details the various circumstances where the Court considers it ‘safe’ to use Hearsay evidence to prove the fact asserted.
+      - Several exceptions to the Hearsay Rule are provided for in Part 3.2 of the Act which details the various circumstances where the Court considers it 'safe' to use Hearsay evidence to prove the fact asserted.
       - To be able to properly utilise the Hearsay Rule and the Exceptions need to understand various terms such as:
         - Representation
         - Previous Representation